frederico2191/code-challenge/README.md

 [https://docs.github.com/en/rest/search?apiVersion=2022-11-28#rate-limit](https://docs.github.com/en/rest/search?apiVersion=2022-11-28#rate-limit)

 StrictMode renders components twice on development mode but not production, resulting in double or more the calls consumed on rendering.
+Depending on your purposes, you might find suitable to comment out the `<StrictMode/>` in file `index.js` at the root of the project.

 [https://legacy.reactjs.org/docs/strict-mode.html#detecting-unexpected-side-effects](https://legacy.reactjs.org/docs/strict-mode.html#detecting-unexpected-side-effects)